 Patients’ Satisfaction with Primary Care Physicians: In collaboration with Department of Family and Community Medicine, we developed a brief instrument (10 items) for measuring patients’ overall satisfaction with their primary care physicians and its link to physician empathy perceived by patients.
 Five hundred thirty five patients completed a mailed survey.
 This study was published in Family Medicine.

-Enhancement of Empathy in Medical and Pharmacy Students: In a workshop presented at the Chicago School of Pharmacy and Chicago College of Osteopathic Medicine, Midwestern University, we used a variation of the “aging game” in which volunteer students were coached to play the roles of an elderly patient and an administrator of a long-term care facility.
+Enhancement of Empathy in Medical and Pharmacy Students: In a workshop presented at the Chicago College of Pharmacy and Chicago College of Osteopathic Medicine, Midwestern University, we used a variation of the “aging game” in which volunteer students were coached to play the roles of an elderly patient and an administrator of a long-term care facility.
 They used a written skit provided by us.
 Other students observed the interactions between the two, and discussed their feedback after the play in a small group.
 The purpose of the game was to enhance empathic understanding of students.